-Similan National Park is popular for its dive sites.
-It has two kinds of diving.
-The west side is famous for its underwater granite boulders with swim-throughs.
-East side diving boasts gently sloping coral reefs and sandy patches with occasional boulder in-between.
-Maybe the most famous dive site is East of Eden, situated off island number 7.
+Similan National Park is a popular diving site.
+Westside diving site feature underwater granite boulders with swim-throughs.
+Eastside diving sites feature sloping coral reefs and sandy patches with some boulders in-between.
+The most famous dive site is East of Eden (off Island 7).

 Similan Islands cruise terminal